tensorflow/tensorboard/DEVELOPMENT.md

 ### Debugging Angular UI Tests Locally

 Here is a short summary of the various commands and their primary function.
 Please see below for more details.
-We recommand using `ibazle test` for regular work and `ibazel run` for deep dive debugging.
+We recommand using `ibazle test` for regular work and `bazel run` for deep dive debugging.
 * `bazel test/run`: runs tests once and done.
 * `ibazel test`: supports file watching.
 * `ibazle run`: provides karma console breakpoint debugging; does not support file watching.